-Jack Cassidy built a solid theater career as a singer and dancer, but his film roles were sporadic.
-In his last important film, "W.C.
-Fields and Me," he portrayed John Barrymore.
-He died at 49 in a Los Angeles apartment fire.
+ater career as a singer and dancer, but his film roles were sporadic.
+In his last important film.
+"W.C.
+Fields and Me," he portraved John Barrymore.
+He died at 49 in a Los Angeles apartment drama and in the theater, notably in Andrew Lloyd Webber's color Dreamcoat."
+In Las Vegas he replaced Michael Crawford in the extravaganza "EFX." produced a "Rat Pack" show and is now preparing an autobiographical musical starring himself.

 David Cassidy found himself broke and jobless after "The Partridge Family" folded, his onetime fans having moved on to other favorites.
+After a rough period, he began rebuilding his career, appearing in television